RosterElf Logo

 Covers reasonable requests and refusals

-Includes penalty rates and substitute days
+Penalty rates and substitute days

 By downloading, you agree to our template disclaimer

-Why you need a public holidays policy
+Why your workplace needs a public holidays policy

-What your public holidays policy should include
+What a public holidays policy should cover

 Penalty rates